Tropical Storm Conson: Meteorological history

-The following day, it made another landfall in Dimasalang, Masbate (2:00 UTC).
-Land interaction while the storm was above Masbate slightly weakened Conson as its LLCC became ragged.
-Traversing the Sibuyan Sea allowed Conson to briefly form a well-defined radar eye while maintaining strength.
-The system then made another landfall in Torrijos, Marinduque.
-On September 8, the storm made another landfall in San Juan, Batangas.
-Despite interaction with land in South Luzon, the system maintained strength while traversing Calabarzon.
-It then weakened as its LLCC became disorganized over Manila Bay, with the PAGASA downgrading it into a tropical storm.
-Conson made its last landfall in the Philippines in Mariveles, Bataan at 09:00 UTC (17:00 PHT).
-It later strengthened to a severe tropical storm once again at 12:00 UTC before emerging into the South China Sea, about three hours later.
+Early on September 7, Conson made another landfall in Dimasalang, Masbate at 02:00 UTC (10:00 PHT).
+Interaction with land slightly weakened the system, and its LLCC became ragged.
+While traversing the Sibuyan Sea, however, Conson briefly produced a well-defined radar eye while maintaining its strength.
+It went on to make landfall in Torrijos, Marinduque at 16:15 UTC (00:15 PHT on the next day), followed by another in San Juan, Batangas at 01:00 UTC (09:00 PHT) on September 8.
+Despite crossing South Luzon, Conson maintained its strength while moving across Calabarzon.
+Over Manila Bay, its LLCC became increasingly disorganized, and PAGASA downgraded the system to a tropical storm.
+Conson made its final Philippine landfall in Mariveles, Bataan, at 09:00 UTC (17:00 PHT).
+At 12:00 UTC, it reintensified into a severe tropical storm before emerging into the South China Sea about three hours later.

-The system proceeded to track westward, struggling to consolidate further.
-Conson retained its strength under a marginally favorable environment with moderate vertical wind shear and warm sea surface temperatures that persisted over the South China Sea the following day.
-As it continued tracking westward on September 10, however, high vertical wind shear exposed its LLCC, weakening the storm.
-Conson later regained some of its strength as it organized and regained a defined LLCC in the early hours of September 11, however this was short-lived as it had later become exposed again due to wind shear.
-As a result of this, the JMA downgraded the system to a tropical storm at 12:00 UTC on that day and further, with the JTWC reporting that Conson further degraded to a tropical depression at 18:00 UTC and 02:00 UTC that day and on September 12.
-Remaining weak and exposed, the storm stalled near Quảng Ngãi Province in south-central Vietnam under a weak steering pattern of three ridges.
-At 21:00 UTC, the JTWC issued its final bulletin on the storm, indicating that Conson already made landfall near Da Nang and it rapidly weakened overland.
-Meanwhile, the JMA tracked the system until it fully dissipated on September 13 at 18:00 UTC.
+Conson tracked westward across the South China Sea but struggled to consolidate.
+It retained tropical storm strength in a marginally favorable environment characterized by warm sea surface temperatures and moderate vertical wind shear persisted over the South China Sea until September 9.
+On September 10, increasing shear exposed its LLCC, weakening the system as it moved westward.
+Conson briefly reorganized on September 11, regaining a defined LLCC, but the improvement was short-lived as wind shear again disrupted its structure.
+At 12:00 UTC that day, the JMA downgraded it to a tropical storm, while the JTWC successively downgraded it to a tropical depression at 18:00 UTC and again at 02:00 UTC on September 12.
+The weakened system stalled near Quảng Ngãi Province in the South Central Coast of Vietnam under a weak steering pattern between three ridges.
+At 21:00 UTC, the JTWC issued its final advisory, noting that Conson had already made landfall near Da Nang and was rapidly weakening inland.
+The JMA continued to monitor the storm until it dissipated entirely at 18:00 UTC on September 13.